The Golden Key (1939 film)

 The Golden Key (Золотой ключик) is a 1939 Soviet fairy-tale movie directed by Aleksandr Ptushko.
-It is based on the Russian tale "The little golden key or The adventures of Buratino" by Alekesy Tolstoy Originally, inspired by the story of Pinocchio written by Carlo Collodi.
+It is based on the Russian tale The Golden Key, or The Adventures of Buratino by Aleksey Tolstoy, originally inspired by the story of Pinocchio written by Carlo Collodi.
 In 2009, Russia TV adapted both the original and its remake into a musical.

 Plot

 In a fairy tale, Carlo the charmer carves a wooden puppet out of a log.
 Buratino embarks on amazing adventures, defeating all his enemies.
 The original play's plot lines differ from "The Golden Key", or "The Adventures of Buratino", the movie's ending is filmed according to the play.
 Buratino and his friends open the cherished door with the golden key, reach the magic book, and, on the airship descended from its pages, join Soviet polar explorers in a journey to the country where "all children study in schools, and old people live gloriously."